Digicomlab/digicomlab.github.io/content/en/seedfunding/2020/2020_boukes.md

 This project is reported in the following publications:
 - Boukes, M., Chu, X., Noon, M. F. A., Liu, R., Araujo, T., & Kroon, A. C. (2021).
 Comparing user-content interactivity and audience diversity across news and satire: differences in online engagement between satire, regular news and partisan news.
 Journal of Information Technology & Politics, 19(1), 98–117. https://doi.org/10.1080/19331681.2021.1927928
 - Boukes, M. (2024).
 Deliberation in online political talk: exploring interactivity, diversity, rationality, and incivility in the public spheres surrounding news vs. satire.
 Journal of Communication, jqae038. https://doi.org/10.1093/joc/jqae038.
+- Stolwijk, S. B., Boukes, M., Yeung, W. N., Liao, Y., Münker, S., Kroon, A. C., & Trilling, D. (2025).
+Can we use automated approaches to measure the quality of online political discussion?
+How to (not) measure interactivity, diversity, rationality, and incivility in online comments to the news.
+Communication Methods and Measures, 1-25. https://doi.org/10.1080/19312458.2025.2553300